tamaragevorgyan/gettyimages-api/README.md

 ### After registering an application and receiving an Api-Key

 1. Finish reading this overview.
-2. Play with and learn more about the technical details using our interactive [endpoint documentation](https://connect.gettyimages.com/swagger/ui/index.html).
+2. Play with and learn more about the technical details using our interactive <a href="https://connect.gettyimages.com/swagger/ui/index.html" target="_blank">endpoint documentation</a>.
 3. Begin developing your application!
 All calls must be [authenticated](#authentication) with your Api-Key.
 To [authorize](#authorization) access to protected resources (e.g. `https://connect.gettyimages.com/v3/downloads/{id}`), get an access token using the [OAuth 2 client credentials flow](oauth2.md#client-credentials-flow).

 ## Connect Overview